kupferlauncher/kupfer/Documentation/Manual.rst

 base class for basic user-visible constructs, this defines:

 * A way to get the object's name
+* A way to get the object's description
 * A way to get the object's icon

 This is the base object for the following four very important base